balderdashy/sails-docs/reference/Blueprints.md

 ### Description
 Responds with a JSON object representing the newly created instance.
 If a validation error occurred, a JSON response with the invalid attributes and a `400` status code will be returned instead.

 Additionally, a `create` event will be published to all listening sockets.
-(this is equivalent to running `Pony.publishCreate( theNewlyCreatedPony.toJSON() )` in a custom controller)
+This is equivalent to running `Pony.publishCreate( theNewlyCreatedPony.toJSON() )` in a custom controller.

 If the request is sent using socket.io, the requesting socket will ALSO be subscribed to "updates"+"destroys" on the newly created model instance returned (instance room).
-(this is equivalent to running `Pony.subscribe(req.socket, theNewlyCreatedPony)` in a custom controller)
+This is equivalent to running `Pony.subscribe(req.socket, theNewlyCreatedPony)` in a custom controller.

 ### Example Usage